transdigiware/blockchain/enterprise_app_upgrade.md

 ## Step four: Download a new connection profile from {{site.data.keyword.blockchainfull_notm}} Platform 2.0
 {: #enterprise-upgrade-applications-four}

-When you have finished updating your application, you can continue submitting transactions to your Enterprise Plan network.
+You can continue submitting transactions to your Enterprise Plan network.
 An application that uses service discovery can continue to use the connection profile provided by the Enterprise Plan Network Monitor.

-After you have updated your application, you can start submitting transactions to the nodes that you create on the new platform.
-After you have created a peer on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0, and used the upgrade tool to install a smart contract on the peer that has been instantiated on a channel, you can download the connection profile using the {{site.data.keyword.blockchainfull_notm}} Platform console.
+When you have finished updating your application, you can start submitting transactions to the nodes that you create on the new platform.
+After you have created a peer on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 and used the upgrade tool to install a smart contract on the peer that has been instantiated on a channel, you can download the connection profile using the {{site.data.keyword.blockchainfull_notm}} Platform console.
 For more information, see [Connect with SDK](/docs/services/blockchain/reference?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-connect-to-SDK-panel).
 Once you have loaded the new connection profile into your application, you application can use service discovery to submit transactions to the nodes that have been created on {{site.data.keyword.blockchainfull_notm}} Platform 2.0 and the nodes that remain on Enterprise Plan.

 ## If you cannot update your application
 {: #enterprise-upgrade-applications-manual}